NeoOffice

-NeoOffice is a discontinued office suite for the macOS operating system developed by Planamesa Inc. It was a commercial fork of the free and open source LibreOffice office suite, including a word processor, spreadsheet, presentation program, and graphics program.
+NeoOffice is a discontinued office suite for the macOS operating system developed by Planamesa.
+It was a commercial fork of the free and open source LibreOffice office suite, including a word processor, spreadsheet, presentation program, and graphics program.
 It added some features not present in the macOS versions of LibreOffice and Apache OpenOffice.
 The last few versions were based on LibreOffice 4.4, which was released mid-2014.

 The last version was 2022.7, released 2 September 2023.
 As of December 2023, NeoOffice is no longer active.
 The project recommends users move to LibreOffice, to which Patrick Luby of NeoOffice is a contributor.

 History

 Versions of OpenOffice.org for Mac prior to 3.0 did not have a native Mac OS X interface; they required that either X11.app or XDarwin be installed.

 NeoOffice was the first OpenOffice.org fork to offer a native Mac OS X experience, with easier installation, better integration into the Mac OS X interface (pull-down menus at the top of the screen and familiar keyboard shortcuts, for example), use of Mac OS X's fonts and printing services without additional configuration, and integration with the Mac OS X clipboard and drag-and-drop functions.
 Subsequently, both LibreOffice and Apache OpenOffice followed NeoOffice's lead and implemented similarly native Mac OS X interfaces.

 NeoOffice began as a project to investigate methods of creating a native port of OpenOffice.org to Mac OS X. The project now called NeoOffice was originally dubbed "NeoOffice/J", reflecting its use of Mac OS X's Java integration to enable a native application.
 A related project was NeoOffice/C, which was a simultaneous effort to develop a version using Apple's Cocoa APIs.
 But NeoOffice/C proved very difficult to implement and the application was highly unstable, so the project was set aside in favor of the more promising NeoOffice/J. The "/J" suffix was dropped with version 1.2, since there was no longer another variety of NeoOffice from which to distinguish it.
 Many of these releases were preceded by a version that only Early Access Members could download; these versions were released about a month before the official release date.

 All versions from NeoOffice 3.1.1 to NeoOffice 2015 were based on OpenOffice.org 3.1.1, though latter versions included stability fixes from LibreOffice and Apache OpenOffice.
 NeoOffice 2017 and later versions are fully based on LibreOffice.

 In 2013, NeoOffice moved to a commercial distribution model via the Mac App Store.
 As of 2016, the source code is still available for free, but the software package was only available with the purchase of a commercial license.
 This has changed in 2022 as the code and all commits are released on GitHub.
 Moreover, the whole application is free of charge.
 Currently the NeoOffice website has the tag line, "An old fork of LibreOffice", and the notice: "The NeoOffice project is no longer active.
 As a replacement, you may want to try LibreOffice".